bigcommerce/dev-docs/docs/msf/msf-overview.md

 [Sites API documentation](/api-reference/store-management/sites)

 A **site** is a website owned or controlled exclusively by the merchant, usually for hosting a storefront website.
 Every site will be tied to exactly one channel, but because not all sales channels are sites, channels are not required to have a site.
-Sites are mainly relevant to storefront-type Channels, and they serve as containers for settings and objects that only apply to websites.
+Sites are mainly relevant to storefront-type channels, and they serve as containers for settings and objects that only apply to websites.

 Every site must have the following properties: